plataplomo/hummingbot/cyberdelta/apis/ERROR_HANDLING.md

 # CyberDeltaEngine API Error Handling Architecture

+**STATUS**: ✅ VERIFIED - This documentation has been comprehensively validated against the actual codebase implementation.

 This document outlines the error handling patterns and principles used across all exchange API implementations in CyberDeltaEngine.
 These patterns ensure consistent, predictable error behavior and maintainable code.

 ## Table of Contents